2022 Gartner® Magic Quadrant™ SIEM

+IT organizations can detect operational issues, identify possible security breaches or malicious attacks and identify new areas of business opportunity with infrastructure monitoring.
 Any endpoint or application connected to your organization's network is a potential attack vector for a malicious actor who wishes to gain access to your organization's sensitive or proprietary data.
 Even hardware devices should be monitored for their health status on an ongoing basis, especially when a hardware failure could result in unplanned downtime or lost revenue.

 Hardware monitoring tools capture data from the sensors that can be found in computers and other machines.
 These can include battery life data, power and load sensors, current and voltage sensors, fan speed sensors and user-defined artificial sensors that collect data on the operating system.
 Monitoring fan sensors, for example, can help you identify a malfunctioning fan before its failure causes a server or computer to overheat.

 Network monitoring helps to verify that your organization's internal network is functioning appropriately and delivering the expected levels of speed and performance.
-With IT infrastructure monitoring tools, you can track the transfer rates and connectivity levels that users are experiencing on the network, as well as monitoring incoming and outgoing connections.
+With infrastructure monitoring tools, you can track the transfer rates and connectivity levels that users are experiencing on the network, as well as monitor incoming and outgoing connections.
 Network monitoring can help your IT organization respond proactively when an unauthorized user attempts to access your network.

-Application monitoring is a critical aspect of IT infrastructure monitoring.
+Application monitoring is a critical aspect of infrastructure monitoring.
 Software applications deployed on your servers may be used by members of your IT organization or by customers of the business.
 In either case, applications represent a potential attack vector for a malicious actor and a powerful source of operational and business intelligence.
-With today's IT infrastructure monitoring tools, organizations can track user behavior on applications to obtain operational insights and identify business opportunities.
+With today's infrastructure monitoring tools, organizations can track user behavior on applications to obtain operational insights and identify business opportunities.

-- Configure a Comprehensive Alert System - When configuring alerts, aim for high specificity and high coverage.
+Configure a comprehensive alert system - When configuring alerts, aim for high specificity and high coverage.
 The more alerts you can create, the more likely you are that an important event will quickly be brought to your attention.
-You may want to list out "high priority events" and configure a specific alert that matches each one.
+You may want to list out "high-priority events" and configure a specific alert that matches each one.
 Configuring alerts with very specific parameters reduces the number of false positives generated by the alerting system.

-- Review Baseline Metrics and KPIs Regularly - The metrics and KPIs used to configure your alerting system may not remain stable over time.
+Review baseline metrics and KPIs regularly - The metrics and KPIs used to configure your alerting system may not remain stable over time.
 It is important to periodically review how these alerts are configured to determine whether any changes are necessary.

 Since the proliferation of big data, organizations have realized that shortening the data cycle and increasing the velocity of data between creation and usage offers a distinct competitive advantage.
 In the past, IT organizations might take days or weeks to analyze batches of operational data.

-Today, using Sumo Logic, organizations can achieve IT infrastructure monitoring and troubleshooting in real-time.
+Today, using Sumo Logic, organizations can achieve infrastructure monitoring and troubleshooting in real-time.
 With data moving from event logs, through Sumo Logic's data aggregator, and into dashboards at record speeds, IT organizations can make smarter business decisions, act on security threats instantly and reduce unplanned application downtime.